 Most cable modems are "on" all the time and do not have a switch.
 If the modem has a power switch, turn on the modem and wait for the modem to synch with the cable network.
 This may take up to five minutes.

 - Connect one end of the Ethernet cable to the back of the modem.

 - Connect the other end of the Ethernet cable to the back of the computer.

-- Connect the power to the computer and turn the computer on.
+- Connect the power to the computer and turn on the computer.

 - Check the modem lights for proper status.
 Most modem lights operate similarly.
 Some blink at start-up, then become steady, except for the “activity” light, which may blink continuously.